Visit the Tomioka Silk Mill

 The site is relatively small but there are still quite a lot of things to see at the Tomioka Silk Mill.

-After you come through the gate, the first thing you’ll see in front of you is the three-story brick building known as the east cocoon warehouse, which now houses the information centre and an exhibition area.
+After you come through the gate, the first thing you’ll see in front of you is the three-story brick building known as the East Cocoon Warehouse, which now houses the information centre and an exhibition area.

-On the other side, across the courtyard, is its twin – the west cocoon warehouse.
-Both of the buildings were mainly used to store the cocoons of the silk worms, up on the second floor where they could be dried.
+On the other side, across the courtyard, is its twin – the West Cocoon Warehouse.
+Both of the buildings were mainly used to store the cocoons of the silkworms, up on the second floor where they could be dried.
 The first floors were used mostly for offices and workspaces.

 In the courtyard is the cocoon drying facilities, and an important chimney, which you can take note of.